Richard Meltzer: Biography

 Meltzer claims that as a young man he was influenced by the pop artists Jasper Johns and Robert Rauschenberg and by the artists Paul Cézanne and Marcel Duchamp.
 Meltzer's first book, The Aesthetics of Rock, evolved out of his undergraduate studies in philosophy at Stony Brook University and graduate studies at Yale University.
-At school, he developed a reputation as something of a prankster, although his actions were closer to the spirit of performance art happenings promoted by one of his professors, Allan Kaprow, than to fraternity hijinks.
 One of his actions involved sending a tape recorder to class with his comments for the day on tape.
 Fellow student Sandy Pearlman was responsible for pushing the button.
 Meltzer also dabbled in art, including "detourned" comic books in the style of the situationists, which had various objects added to the pages.

 Meltzer, along with Pearlman and several other students, earned money on the side as booking agents for the big musical acts that came to Stony Brook in the 1960s.
 Following that, the two started writing lyrics and arranging gigs for a musical group they were promoting, Soft White Underbelly, later renamed Blue Öyster Cult (BÖC).
 Meltzer wrote the lyrics for many of the band's songs, including the hit "Burnin' for You".

 BÖC guitarist and keyboardist Allen Lanier is often credited with coming up with the umlaut over the O, but Meltzer claims to have suggested it to producer and manager Pearlman just after Pearlman came up with the name: "I said, 'How about an umlaut over the O?'
 Metal had a Wagnerian aspect anyway."

 Meltzer started his career in 1967 writing for Paul Williams's Crawdaddy! magazine.
 That year, he also taught a class in aesthetics at the Maryland Institute College of Art.
 He went on to write for Rolling Stone, the Village Voice and Creem.